Amazon Lightsail load balancers

 Get started using load balancers

-Once you create your load balancer and attach your configured instances, you can enable HTTPS using the following topic.
-Set up HTTPS for your Lightsail load balancer
+After you create your load balancer and attach your configured instances, you can enable HTTPS using the following topic.
+For more information, see Create an SSL/TLS certificate for your Lightsail load balancer.